Live Music Events In and Around Atlanta

 Juneteenth Atlanta Parade & Music Festival – June 14–15, 2025

-The Juneteenth Atlanta Parade & Music Festival is one of the largest cultural events in the city and a significant celebration of African American heritage.
-Held at Piedmont Park, the event includes multiple stages with live performances spanning R&B, gospel, Afrobeat, and more.
-Artists perform on well-equipped outdoor stages surrounded by art installations and vendor booths.
-The vibe is festive but meaningful, offering opportunities for connection and entertainment.
-The two-day celebration also features a massive Black History Parade, a 5K Freedom Run, a health and wellness pavilion, and food trucks offering cuisine across the African diaspora.
+The Juneteenth Atlanta Parade & Music Festival is one of the largest cultural events in the city, celebrating African American heritage with multiple stages featuring R&B, gospel, Afrobeat, and more.
+The two-day event includes the Black History Parade, a 5K Freedom Run, a health and wellness pavilion, and food trucks offering cuisine from across the African diaspora.

 Summer of Loud – June 24, 2025